MichaelKortas/microsoft-architecture-pptx-icons/README.md

 In addition, the Windows Explorer does not display thumbnails of SVG without additional add-ons, which further complicates the search for the appropriate icon.

-For this reason I have compiled the following SVG collections in PowerPoint for easy usage:
+For this reason I have compiled the following SVG collections in PowerPoint for easier usage:

 - https://learn.microsoft.com/en-us/azure/architecture/icons/
 - https://learn.microsoft.com/en-us/dynamics365/get-started/icons